ST AUGUSTINE PAPERS

 CALLS FOR PAPERS:

-(1) In mid-2017, we plan to publish a volume dedicated to current global issues.
+(1) Towards the end of August 2017, we plan to publish a volume dedicated to current global issues.

 Papers which focus on any of the following themes are welcome:

 Brexit; the 2016 U.S. elections and America under Trump;

 the refugee/ migrant crisis around the globe; religious fundamentalisms and terrorism;

 poverty; structural racism and the worldwide calls for decolonisation; Black Life Matters,